How a vote on Liz Cheney's leadership post could happen - KION546

 Leadership can singled-handedly call for a vote

 McCarthy has the power to call for a quick vote that would effectively seek Cheney’s removal from his leadership team.
-But it’s unclear if he will do that next week when the members return to Washington, DC.
 A vote to oust Cheney from her leadership job seems all but certain and could happen as soon as May 12, according to several senior Republican members and aides.
+It can be approved by a simple majority of the full House GOP Conference.

 Alternatively, members can petition for a vote